 i.
 Enter your email address and password.

-4. On the Company Apps page, click on the ADD APP button.
+4. On the Company Apps screen, click on the ADD APP button.

-5. You will be redirected to the Find Applications page:
+5. You will be redirected to the Find Applications screen:

 i.
-In the search box, type the keyword saml to list all SAML related applications.
+In the search box, type the keyword OpenIdConnect to list all OpenIdConnect related applications.

 ii.
-Then click on the Save button to successfully add the application.
+Then click on the Save button to add the application.

 Note: To upload an icon for your APP, select from either the rectangle or the square, depending upon the shape of your icon.

-7. At this stage, some new parameters need to be defined from Onelogin to map user data with VIDIZMO.
-To do this, click on the Parameters tab to define new parameters.
+8. To map user data with VIDIZMO, some new parameters need to be defined in Onelogin.
+To do this, click on the Parameters tab.

 9. A New Field popup window will appear: